-Tummy filled to the maximum, as we embarked on the three hours drive, we stopped by at the beaches and a souvenir/wood craft store, viewed the streets, tucked into lunch and by late afternoon, we were at Galle Fort UNESCO World Heritage site (Chen Hoon Teng Temple Malacca, Angkor Wat Cambodia & Halong Bay) in the Bay of Galle on the southwest coast of Sri Lanka.
-Galle Fort was once the chief port of Ceylon, (St Paul's Church Malacca & Akershus Fortress Olso), originally built by the Portuguese and later extended by the Dutch in 1663.
-Reaching the height of its development in the 18th century, before the arrival of the British, Galle Fort is the best example of a fortified city built by Europeans in South and South-East Asia, showing the interaction between European architectural styles and South Asian.
-Galle Fort also withstood the Boxing Day tsunami which damaged part of the coastal area of Galle town.
+Up next, lunch and by late afternoon, we stepped foot in Galle Fort.
+UNESCO World Heritage site and located in Bay of Galle on the southwest coast of Sri Lanka.
+Galle Fort, once the chief port of Ceylon, was originally built by the Portuguese and later extended by the Dutch in 1663.
+Reaching the height of its development in the 18th century before the British arrived, Galle Fort is the best example of a fortified city built by Europeans in South and South-East Asia for showcasing the interaction between European and South Asian architectural styles.
+Galle Fort for your information also withstood the Boxing Day tsunami which damaged part of Galle town coastal area.